natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 Also important is its response to loss of sensor and loss of comms:

-> **BTemp:** Measured temperature of NTC sensor attached to B-port in degrees C or battery temperature received via external CAN sensor. -99 indicates temperature has not been measured, NTC sender has failed, not attached, and there is no remote temperature information available via the CAN connection.
+> **BTemp:** Measured temperature of NTC sensor attached to B-port in degrees C or battery temperature received via external CAN sensor. -99 indicates temperature has not been measured, NTC sender has failed, or is not attached, and there is no remote temperature information available via the CAN connection.

 However, if backup protection coordinated by the BMS is desired, the method below could also be used.